The Blue Between Sky and Water

 The Blue Between Sky and Water is a book written by Palestinian author Susan Abulhawa.
 The book is Abulhawa's second novel and was sold in 19 languages before its release and was published in English in 2015.
-The book navigates the experience of three generations of Palestinian women after the Israeli ethnic cleansing.
+The book navigates the experience of three generations of Palestinian women after the Nakba.

 Content

 Nazmiyeh

 The story begins in the village of Bayt Daras with the onset of the Nakba.
 Nazmiyeh's family home is stormed while she is alone with her younger sister.
 She is raped by Jewish guerilla forces who then proceed to kill her sister in front of her.
 Eventually the family flees to Gaza, where Nazmiyeh marries her childhood lover, within a few months, though she never reveals to anyone about the instance of the rape.
 Her first-born child, a boy, has blue eyes.
-The boy grows into a resistance fighter who is imprisoned by Israel.
+The boy grows into a resistance fighter who is imprisoned in Israel.

 Nur

 Nazmiyeh's brother moves to America seeking better opportunities.
 He and his American wife have one son, Michael, who has completely lost his connection to his Palestinian identity.
 Michael has a daughter, Nur, who spends the most time with her grandpa, following her dad's death in a car accident.
 Following her grandpa's death from illness, Nur is taken back in by her American mother who ends up marrying another man, who subsequently abuses Nur.

 Nur decides to go back to Gaza where she is able to find Nazmiyeh and reconnects with her homeland.
-The novel ends with Nur celebrating with Nazmiyeh as a prisoner release is announced and there is hope that Nazmiyeh's son might be among those released.
+The novel ends with Nur celebrating with Nazmiyeh as Israel announces a prisoner release and there is hope that Nazmiyeh's son might be among those released.